opensearch-project/documentation-website/_security-analytics/usage/rules.md

    <img src="{{site.url}}{{site.baseurl}}/images/Security/details-rule.png" alt="The Details fields in the Create detection rule window, which include the log type, rule level, and rule status fields." width="40%">

-1. In the **Detection** section, specify key-value pairs to represent the fields and their values in the log source that will be the target for detection.
+1. In the **Detection** section, specify key-value pairs to represent the fields and their values in the log source, which will be the target for detection.
 These key-value pairs define the detection.
 You can represent the values for keys as either a single value or as a list containing multiple values.

    To define a simple key-value pair, first place the cursor on the **Selection_1** label and replace it with a selection name that describes the key-value pair.
 Next, enter a preferred field from the log source as the **Key**, and then use the **Modifier** dropdown list to define how the value is handled.
 The following modifiers are available:
-     * `contains` – Adds wildcards either side of the value so that it is matched anywhere in the field.
+     * `contains` – Adds wildcards on either side of the value so that it is matched anywhere in the field.
      * `all` – In the case of a list, rather than separate values with OR, the operator becomes AND and looks for a match with all values.
      * `endswith` – Indicates that the value is matched when it appears at the end of the field.
      * `startswith` – Indicates that the value is matched when it appears at the beginning of the field.